KenjiOhtsuka/note/operating_system/memory.md

 ## Free List

+Ranges of physical memory which is not currently in use

 /*
 Best Fit
 first, search through the free list and find chunks of free memory that are as big or bigger than the requested size.